-SECTION INDICATORS UNIT OF MEASURE ENTERPRISE RISK MANAGEMENT (a) Short Term Goal by 2025 compliance (i) committed to assessment of all potential business risks in all business units; enforce full business recovery policy planning with complete procedures and rehearsals to address any potential risk in all operational business units; (ii) the board has oversight of risk management policy that are 100% committed to enforce corruption risk assessment; with complete procedures to address corruption in operations that are assessed to be "high risk"; including confidential or anonymous whistle-blowing mechanism for all staff and suppliers; compliance (iii) committed to 100% training for all employees on the anti- corruption policy and risk management; Including communication and disclosures of anti-corruption policy to all employees covering all possible enterprise risks and data; Percentage (iv) committed 100% communitions for all related suppliers and customers on the anti-corruption policy and potential risk areas; Percentage (v) zero incident of material losses for each period; number of incidents (vi) Zero incident of corruption and bribery for each period. number of incidents (vii) full disclosure of number of staff disciplined or dismissed due to non-compliance with anti-corruption policy/policies. number (viii) full disclosure of cost of fines, penalties or settlements in relation to corruption. currency (b) Medium Term Goal by 2035 (i) committed to assessment of all potential business risks in all business units; enforce full business recovery policy planning with complete procedures and rehearsals to address any potential risk in all operational business units; compliance / number
+No. ENTERPRISE RISK MANAGEMENT & TAX COMPLIANCE DATA UNIT OF MEASURE STATUS IN FY2024 1.
+Committed to assessment of all potential business risks in all business units; enforce full business recovery policy planning with complete procedures and rehearsals to address any potential risk in all operational business units; Target by 2025: 100% Target by 2035: 100% Target by 2050: 100% Percentage Compliance (%) On-Track 2.
+The board has oversight of risk management policy that are 100% committed to enforce corruption risk assessment; with complete procedures to address corruption in operations that are assessed to be "high risk"; including confidential or anonymous whistle-blowing mechanism for all staff and suppliers.
+Target by 2025: 100% Target by 2035: 100% Target by 2050: 100% Percentage Compliance (%) On-Track 3.
+Committed to 100% training for all employees on the anti-corruption policy and risk management; Including communication and disclosures of anti-corruption policy to all employees covering all possible enterprise risks and data; Percentage of trained employees (%) On-Track 4.
+Committed 100% communications for all related suppliers and customers on the anti-corruption policy and potential risk areas; Percentage of Communicated Suppliers & Customers (%) On-Track